Tips

-With both parents and children stuck at home these days, there’s definitely an uptick in need for creative and educational distractions for the kiddos.
-The easier they are, the better too.
-If you are looking to diversify the subject matter and activity type your kids are getting into these days, here is my list of photography related kid activity ideas.
+With both parents and children stuck at home these days, there’s definitely an uptick in the need for creative and educational distractions for the kiddos.
+If you are looking to diversify the subject matter and activity type your kids are getting into these days, here is my list of photography-related kid activity ideas.
 They are all pretty easy to set up and are a perfect way of masking learning about light and color through something fun!

 baby in front of window